fschr/projecteuler/README.md

 # What is this?
 This repository contains my solutions for [Project Euler](http://projecteuler.net).
 Feel free to use them as you wish.

-# What languages did you use?
+# What languages do you use in this repository?
 My favorite languages are Python, C++, and Haskell.
 I'm trying to get better at those languages.
 I might try out OCaml, too.